pftq/SkyReels-V1_Fixes/README.md

 Original SkyReels repo: https://github.com/SkyworkAI/SkyReels-V1

 Improvements by pftq:
-- 192-frame-limit bug fixed via workaround using Riflex (credits Kijai for bringing it up in ComfyUI and thu-ml for the approach).
+- *Major*.
+192-frame-limit bug fixed via workaround using Riflex (credits Kijai for bringing it up in ComfyUI and thu-ml for the approach).
 The fix automatically kicks in at frame counts > 193
+- *Major*.
+Added "--detect_bad_renders"to automatically abort and retry bad renders.
+Detects videos early likely to become a random still image or suddenly scene change.
+Use "--bad_render_retries" to decide how many retries on the same video in a batch before moving on to settings (if in a variety batch with varying cfg/steps).  "--bad_render_threshold" default of 0.02 is conservative for detecting bad renders early, often 0.03 is also bad, but 0.04 and above usually is not a still image or scene change.
 - Fixed random number seed not changing.
 - Fixed videos only being 2mbps bitrate by using FFMPEG, which allows for video bitrate option (ie "--mbps 15")
 - embedding prompt details in the mp4 comment metadata (similar to ComfyUI).
 - "--variety_batch" option for varying steps/cfg in the same batch.
 - "--color_match" for matching the color profile/grading of the reference image with mkl.
-- More useful video filename with datetime_width-frames_cfg_steps_seed
+- More useful video filename with datetime, width, frames, cfg, steps, seed, and other details.

 Sample prompt, single GPU, variety batch of 10-sec videos with Riflex (automatic at frames>193)
 ```